Overview 2023

 For Domestic students

-APPLICATION SUBMISSION DEADLINE: Please note the closing time and date for receipt of applications for first round offers is 11:59PM (AEDST) Tuesday 31st January 2023.
+APPLICATION SUBMISSION DEADLINE: Please note the closing time and date for receipt of applications for first-round offers is 11:59PM (AEDST) Thursday 30th November 2023.
 Applications submitted after this date will only be assessed and offers made if places remain.

 Admission to the Master of Speech Pathology is highly competitive and achieving the entry requirements does not guarantee an offer for this course.
 Applicants who meet the entry requirements are ranked and the number of offers are made based on the number of places available.